 I specialize in Early Modern relations between the Low Countries and Poland, particularly in the fields of cultural and literary exchange, as well as diplomacy.
-My PhD project concerns the development of Dutch perceptions of the Poland, and Polish perceptions of the Dutch Republic during the long seventeenth century.
-My sources range from travel accounts, letters and poems written in Dutch, Polish or Neo-Latin, to visual material such as maps and frontispieces.
+My PhD project concerned the development of Dutch perceptions of the Poland, and Polish perceptions of the Dutch Republic during the long seventeenth century.
+My sources ranged from travel accounts, letters and poems written in Dutch, Polish or Neo-Latin, to visual material such as maps and frontispieces.

 The painting used in the header is Haecht, Willem van (II) (painter), De kunstkamer van Cornelis van der Geest, RH.S.171, Collectie Stad Antwerpen, Rubenshuis, photograph: Bart Huysmans, Michel Wuyts (detail).
 It was painted in 1628, and features the Polish-Lithuanian Crown Prince Władysław Waza (next to the ‘P’) at the time of his visit to Antwerp in 1624.